Gautier30/AVP-Localization/Documentation/Readme.md

 The goal is to generate High-Level Commands (HLC) based on the car's position, orientation, and a given goal point.
 To achieve this, we need to calculate the angle difference between the car and the goal point and use the same process as in the IMU HLC section.
 However, instead of setting the angle manually, we will derive it from the car's relative position to the goal point.
 Although this approach is theoretically feasible, the current lack of precision in localization makes it unreliable in practice.

 # Training a model

+First , we need to get data by driving the car as we describe in the above dedicated section.

 To train the model we need to run the following command:
 ```